 After two years of work, I have finally finished my senior honors thesis.
 The full document is included below and I will be adding its content to this website over the summer.

 Abstract: In 1688, the Karankawa Peoples abducted and adopted an eight-year-old Jean-Baptiste Talon from a French fort on the Texas Gulf Coast.
 Talon lived with these Native Americans for roughly two and a half years and related an eye-witness account of their cannibalism.
 Despite his testimony, some present-day scholars reject the Karankawas’ cannibalism.

-Because of an abundance of farfetched and grisly accounts made by Spanish priests, bellicose Texans, and sensationalist historians, these academics believe the custom of anthropophagy is a colonial fabrication.
+Academics believe the custom of anthropophagy is a colonial fabrication because of an abundance of farfetched and grisly accounts made by Spanish priests, bellicose Texans, and sensationalist historians.
 Facing a sea of outrageously prejudicial sources, these scholars have either drowned in them or found no reason to wade deeper.
 Underneath the swamp of disinformation, historical truth is discernible: the Karankawas practiced a community-oriented, post-mortem, rare, and ritualistic cannibalism that colonizers embellished and used as a mechanism to destroy the Karankawa Peoples.

-Although some historians believe that “cannibal” is a term too tainted by colonial rhetoric to hold any semblance of truth, to outright deny or overlook this cultural trait washes away Native American history and agency.
-Fully treating First Peoples as human means that as historians we must recognize that Indians, like Europeans, had cultural practices that are considered stomach-churning.
+Historians may believe that “cannibal” is a term too tainted by colonial rhetoric to hold any semblance of truth, but to outright deny or overlook this cultural trait washes away Native American history and agency.
+Fully treating First Peoples as human means that as historians we must recognize that Indians, like Europeans, had cultural practices that some consider stomach-churning.